zheng1/outline-ss-server/README.md

   make release
   ```
 - Go to https://github.com/Jigsaw-Code/outline-ss-server/releases, review and publish the release.

+- Delete the Github token you created for the release on the [Personal Access Tokens page](https://github.com/settings/tokens).

 Full instructions in [GoReleaser's Quick Start](https://goreleaser.com/quick-start) (jump to the section starting "You’ll need to export a GITHUB_TOKEN environment variable").